Prosocial behavior: Individual factors

-Individuals can be compelled to act prosocially based on learning and socialization during childhood.
+Individuals can be compelled to act pro-socially based on learning and socialization during childhood.
 Operant conditioning and social learning positively reinforces discrete instances of prosocial behaviors.
 Cognitive capacities like intelligence for example, are almost always related to prosocial likings.
 Helping skills and a habitual motivation to help others is therefore socialized, and reinforced as children understand why helping skills should be used to help others around them.

 Social and individual standards and ideals also motivate individuals to engage in prosocial behavior.
 Social responsibility norms, and social reciprocity norms reinforce those who act prosocially.
 As an example, consider the child who is positively reinforced for "sharing" during their early childhood years.
 When acting prosocially, individuals reinforce and maintain their positive self-images or personal ideals, as well as help to fulfill their own personal needs.
 The correlation between a helper's state and helping tendencies are greatly restricted to the relationship between whoever takes part in the situation.

 Emotional arousal is an additional important motivator for prosocial behavior in general.
 Batson's (1987) empathy-altruism model examines the emotional and motivational component of prosocial behavior.
 Feeling empathy towards the individual needing aid increases the likelihood that the aid will be given.
 This empathy is called "empathetic concern" for the other individual, and is characterized by feelings of tenderness, compassion, and sympathy.

 Agreeableness is thought to be the personality trait most associated with inherent prosocial motivation.
 Prosocial thoughts and feelings may be defined as a sense of responsibility for other individuals, and a higher likelihood of experiencing empathy ("other-oriented empathy") both affectively (emotionally) and cognitively.
 These prosocial thoughts and feelings correlate with dispositional empathy and dispositional agreeableness.

+Wealth

+Subjective wealth correlated positively with all aspects of prosociality in a preregistered study of 80,337 people from 76 countries, representing 90% of global population.
+Objective wealth correlated positively with positive reciprocity, donating, volunteering, and helping strangers but negatively with trust.
+The results were highly consistent across the world, without any systematic variation.

+Influence of Incentives

+Behavioral experiments demonstrate that monetary incentives can influence prosocial behavior.
+Financial rewards tend to increase participation among those who lack intrinsic motivation.
+There are findings that suggested that prosocial and financial incentives may activate distinct motivations and encourage different types of posting behavior.
+Prosocial acts can be motivated by non‑material incentives, such as the emotional satisfaction of giving often referred to as the warm‑glow effect.